 63% of the world’s current population utilizes the internet, according to Data Reportal.
 Humanity has become more reliant on computers, the internet, and mobile devices to work, communicate, and manage our daily lives.

 Within this digitally-connected world, it’s critical that as many people as possible can take advantage of new technologies, especially in industries that lag behind in the digital transformation movement.

 According to Mozilla, “Accessibility is the practice of making your websites usable by as many people as possible.”
-Without accessibility options within modern tech, a huge portion of the US population is at a disadvantage when utilizing technology necessary to accomplish their daily tasks.
+Without accessibility options within modern tech, a considerable portion of the US population is disadvantaged when utilizing the technology necessary to accomplish their daily tasks.

 User Characteristics To Consider When Evaluating Accessible Technology

 There are many user characteristics you should consider when evaluating different technology for your business, like those who:

 Accessibility Options for Individuals Who Have Trouble Seeing